Good evening followers, I apologise for my absence this week but I have been away touring without my laptop (how did I cope??!!)

 I am back now though, and raring to tell you about an exciting exhibition currently showing in Selfridges department store.

-The Museum of Everything is displaying a retrospective to the self taught fibre artist, Judith Scott, featuring over 50 assembled works by this compelling and talented woman.`
+The Museum of Everything is displaying a retrospective to the self taught fibre artist Judith Scott, featuring over 50 assembled works by this compelling and talented woman.`

-Judith Scott’s work is created through the acquisition of found or stolen object wrapped in carefully selected coloured yarn.
+Judith Scott's work is created through the acquisition of found or stolen objects wrapped in carefully selected coloured yarn.
 Through this technique she give life to the old and unwanted, perhaps mirroring her own feelings of loss and confinement.
 Many of her sculptures also feature as pairs, expressing her unyielding connection to the twin sister who saved her from a life of isolation.

-You can view Judith Scotts work in all its technicoloured glory until the 25th October at Selfridges on Oxford Street.
+You can view Judith Scott's work in all its technicoloured glory until the 25th October at Selfridges on Oxford Street.